eshifflett/RDP/README.md

 # Limited Functionality C Recursive Descent Parser
 This project is an implementation of a predictive recursive descent parser for a version of C with limited functionality.
 It is broken up into four main project files: lexer.ml, parser.ml, eval.ml, and compiler.ml.
-Most of the source code was written as a part of a project for Professor Anwar Mamat's CMSC330 Organization of Programming Languages course at the University of Maryland, College Park.
+Most of the source code was written as a part of a university project.

 I will first describe each main .ml file and what they do for the project as a whole, but there is a section at the bottom just demonstrating functionality.
 ## lexer.ml